realmofYogesh/YelpCamp/README.md

 - __Authentication__ ( using Passport.js )

 ### Functionalities features
-- In order to review or create a campground, you __must have an account__.
+- In order to review or create a place, you __must have an account__.
 - __User Registration and Authentication:__ Users can create accounts, log in, and securely access their profiles.
-- **Campground Management:** Users can add new campgrounds, edit existing ones, and delete campgrounds they have created.
+- **place Management:** Users can add new places, edit existing ones, and delete places they have created.
-- __Reviews and Ratings:__ Users can leave reviews and ratings for campgrounds, helping others make informed decisions.
+- __Reviews and Ratings:__ Users can leave reviews and ratings for places, helping others make informed decisions.
-- __Interactive Maps:__ Campgrounds are displayed on maps for easy visualization and exploration.
+- __Interactive Maps:__ places are displayed on maps for easy visualization and exploration.
-- __Image Upload and Storage:__ Users can upload images of campgrounds to enhance their listings.
+- __Image Upload and Storage:__ Users can upload images of places to enhance their listings.
 - __Responsive Design:__ The application is fully responsive and optimized for a seamless experience across devices.